Skip to content

 Tables are created automatically when you first write to them using a data store step.
 You can also create tables from the Data Store page in the sidebar, or from the data store step configuration — the table name dropdown lets you select existing tables or type a new name to create one.

-QuickFlo provides five step types for working with data stores.
+QuickFlo provides five core step types for reading and writing data, plus three atomic primitives for concurrency (covered below).
 Each step is configured through the visual form builder in the workflow editor.

 Retrieve a single value by key.